reproducing-research-projects/BugsInPy/report/meat.md

 These factors collectively contribute to the ease of reproducing bugs in the BugsInPy dataset, providing a reliable and efficient framework for bug analysis and investigation.

+We discovered a significant issue with the `framework/bin/bugsinpy-compile` script.
+The current approach utilizes `xargs -n 1` to install dependencies, resulting in failed installations for projects that include the `-e git+https://` syntax in their requirements.txt file.
+This syntax is used to install projects in editable mode, allowing for local project paths or VCS URLs\cite{noauthor_pip_nodate_e}.

+To address this issue, we made the necessary modifications.
+Instead of using `xargs -n 1`, we replaced it with `xargs -I {}` in the script.
+This revised code ensures that each line from the requirements.txt file is properly processed and passed as an argument to the `pip install` command:

+We observed that installing the dependencies line by line, rather than using `pip install -r requirements.txt`, bypasses certain restrictions imposed by pip.
+Specifically, when installing all dependencies at once, pip may ignore very old packages.
+However, installing the dependencies sequentially allows us to reproduce the bugs accurately.

+By utilizing the modified approach, we were able to resolve the installation issues for specific repository dependencies.
+For instance, the installation of the `luigi` library from a specific GitHub repository now proceeds as expected, as evidenced by the successful cloning and checkout of the specified commit.

+To address this issue, we have opened a pull request in the original repository~\cite{noauthor_fixes_nodate}.
+This fix is crucial, as it impacts the reproducibility of bugs in projects such as black, cookiecutter, keras, luigi, pandas, sanic, and thefuck.

 ## What makes our reproduction hard?

 Despite the facilitative factors mentioned above, bug reproduction can still present challenges due to the following factors: